CheTranqui/Surviving-Mars-Martian-Tribune/README.md

     ```
 * `MartianTribuneLeaderDied` - Message fired when the Colony Leader dies.
 * `MartianTribuneInitializeStories` - Message fired on first load of the Martian Tribune mod in a game.
 This is primarily used to be able to populate the initial 'free' story lists.
+* `MartianTribuneBuildingMalfunction(building)` - Fired when a building has been set in the malfunctioned state when it hadn't been already due for maintenance.
+Can be used to find things like malfunctions caused by idiot workers, etc.
+* `MartianTribuneUnmaintainedBuildingBroken(building)` - Fired when a building has been set in the malfunctioned state when maintenance that was required was not done.